sarahmfrost/compostnet/README.md

 Python 3.5

 Tensorflow

 ```
 pip install --upgrade "tensorflow==1.7.*"
 ```

 Folders: scripts, tf_file (on google drive)

 Dowload these folders and move them into the same directory

-to retrain, change the image_dir path to the path with the training data in commands.txt to test run the second set of code with an image path from the testing data in commands.txt
+To retrain, change the image_dir path to the path with the training data in commands.txt to test run the second set of code with an image path from the testing data in commands.txt

-Version B we built and ran code in a google colab notebook, which can be found in this repo.
+Version B we built and ran our code in Google Colab, which can be found in this repo.
+You can access the notebook with Google Colab or the Jupyter notebook environment.

-## architecture
+## Architecture

 Version A Architecture